-Some of the email closings to avoid are given below:
+Some of the email closings that you should avoid are:

-An email signature that starts with "yours"; be it "yours indeed", "yours sincerely", "yours faithfully" strikes to be fake or sounds like a marriage proposal or just plain and abrupt.
+An email signature that starts with "Yours"; be it "Yours indeed", "Yours sincerely", "Yours faithfully" strikes to be fake or sounds like a marriage proposal, or is just plain and abrupt.

 When someone takes time out to read an email, we must respect that.
 It does not take much effort to write “thanks” instead of“ thnx” If you are not bothered to write a few extra lines, why would anybody be bothered to read the content in the email.